Thrax989/SWGFlurry/README.md

 - ![#008000](https://placehold.it/15/008000/000000?text=+) * BARC Speeder
 - ![#008000](https://placehold.it/15/008000/000000?text=+) * NGE Housing

-## Things still left to Test / Balance For Live Server / Test Server
+## -Things still left to Test / Balance For Live Server / Test Server-

 ## -Everything that needs to be added-
 - ![#FF0000](https://placehold.it/15/FF0000/000000?text=+) All TCG Items